mathieucarbou/YaSolR/docs/manual.md

 - `Energy Reset`: Reset the energy stored in all devices (JSY and PZEM) of the router.
 - `Update SafeBoot partition`: Update the SafeBoot recovery partition

-> ##### IMPORTANT
->
+!!! warning

-> YaSolR is composed of 2 partitions: the main partition (called `app`) and a SafeBoot recovery partition (called `safeboot`), which is used to update YaSolR application.
+    YaSolR is composed of 2 partitions: the main partition (called `app`) and a SafeBoot recovery partition (called `safeboot`), which is used to update YaSolR application.
-> When updating through web (OTA) it is not possible to update the partition from which the application is currently running.
+    When updating through web (OTA) it is not possible to update the partition from which the application is currently running.
-> That is why YaSolR needs to restart in SafeBoot mode to update the main application partition.
+    That is why YaSolR needs to restart in SafeBoot mode to update the main application partition.
-> And consequently, from YaSolR, it is possible to update this SafeBoot recovery partition.
+    And consequently, from YaSolR, it is possible to update this SafeBoot recovery partition.
->
-> Pay really attention when updating the recovery partition:
-> if anything goes wrong, you will have to re-flash the complete FACTORY firmware and reconfigure everything (or restore a backup).
+    Pay really attention when updating the recovery partition: if anything goes wrong, you will have to re-flash the complete FACTORY firmware and reconfigure everything (or restore a backup).
-{: .block-important }

 SafeBoot recovery partitions can be downloaded from the [MycilaSafeBoot](https://github.com/mathieucarbou/MycilaSafeBoot) project: [https://github.com/mathieucarbou/MycilaSafeBoot/releases](https://github.com/mathieucarbou/MycilaSafeBoot/releases)